MileHacker Logo

 • Archaeological Sites & Ruins: The Old Town sits on Roman-era and Greek foundations.
 Roman remains can be seen near city gates and ancient building foundations.

-• Historical Districts & Architecture: Trogir Old Town is a pristine medieval city with walls.
-Its urban grid plan dates to the Hellenistic period.
+• Historical Districts & Architecture: Trogir Old Town is a pure medieval city with walls.
+Its metropolitan grid plan dates to the Hellenistic period.
 Romanesque churches, Renaissance palaces, and Baroque additions harmoniously blend.

 • Religious & Spiritual Sites: Cathedral of St. Lawrence (see 8.1), Church of St. Peter (charming Baroque facade), The monastery of St. Nicholas (houses Kairos Collection, 3rd century BC relief).